Then came the war; and I went with the rest,

 I have all the faculties now that I longed to have on earth.
 Oh, it’s simply grand.
 Goodnight.

-I begin to see things changing, I see first colours everywhere, it is sunset, or sunrise, and it looks as if the colours were reflected in the earth as well as in the sky.
-I lay and watched the colour take form, it was like a cinema when one picture fades out and another takes its place.
-I was astounded, I do not know where I am.
-I ask, I pray, I forget that I have no faith in religion, I pray for help and it comes to me.
-Someone looking very strange and yet quite like ourselves comes to me, he tells me not to mind the change it is best for all and that I shall be happy in this land.
+I begin to see things changing—I see first colors everywhere; it is sunset, or sunrise, and it looks as if the colors were reflected in the earth as well as in the sky.
+I lay and watched the color take form; it was like a cinema when one picture fades out and another takes its place.
+I was astounded.
+I do not know where I am.
+I ask; I pray; I forget that I have no faith in religion.
+I pray for help and it comes to me.
+Someone looking very strange and yet quite like ourselves comes to me: he tells me not to mind the change—it is best for all and that I shall be happy in this land.

-I see no colours, but my new friend is there too, and he talks to me, but I can’t see him well.
-They are doing something to my body, I am miserable, so my friend tells me to think very hard of some place outside the war, so I think very hard of the last time I see family life with you at H-, I see you all quite easily, and I wake you and you feel me near and you talk to me, I ask you to let me stay and just sit quietly in your house far from the battle until I can go on, and you say “Yes,” so I stay, and now I begin to feel sleepy again.
-I am between the worlds, help me to throw off this one and to go on.
-I want to go on—I want to go on —I think I can, please help me.
+I see no colors, but my new friend is there too, and he talks to me, but I can’t see him well.
+They are doing something to my body.
+I am miserable, so my friend tells me to think very hard of some place outside the war, so I think very hard of the last time I see family life with you at H—.
+I see you all quite easily, and I wake you and you feel me near and you talk to me.
+I ask you to let me stay and just sit quietly in your house far from the battle until I can go on, and you say, “Yes,” so I stay, and now I begin to feel sleepy again.
+I am between the worlds—help me to throw off this one and to go on.
+I want to go on … I want to go on.
+I think I can; please help me.

 Several days later.

-Thank you, I am alive after all, I thought extinction was the only thing that could follow such an inferno.
-We seemed to go down on all sides British and German alike, tanks and guns and planes, I had the feeling that we were being exterminated by the machines of our own creation, they seemed so much stronger and more vindictive than the humans inside them.
-I believe it’s the battle of the machines, they are in charge and we are the slaves of some evil genius through whom they have been created.
-I feel the influence of evil so strongly, I longed to get away and lie in the clean sand and forget the horrors of man’s inferno of which we did not seem to be in charge.
+Thank you.
+I am alive after all.
+I thought extinction was the only thing that could follow such an inferno.
+We seemed to go down on all sides British and German alike, tanks, guns and planes.
+I had the feeling that we were being exterminated by the machines of our own creation—they seemed so much stronger and more vindictive than the humans inside them.
+I believe it’s the battle of the machines; they are in charge and we are the slaves of some evil genius through whom they have been created.
+I feel the influence of evil so strongly—I longed to get away and lie in the clean sand and forget the horrors of man’s inferno of which we did not seem to be in charge.